 - Seminars on soft skills

-The first year includes foundational business courses like Microeconomics for Business, along with classes designed to build essential business skills like Writing and Critical Reasoning.
+The first year includes foundational business courses like Microeconomics for Business and Marketing Fundamentals, along with classes designed to build essential business skills like Writing and Critical Reasoning.

-In both the first and second years, students can select from a variety of humanities courses (literature, music, philosophy, art, anthropology, religion, history, etc.) designed to encourage an appreciation of Western and/or Chinese cultures and to develop analytical and communication skills.
+Students can select from a variety of humanities courses designed to develop analytical and communication skills.

 - Business in Asia